fakefarm/code_and_coffee_demos/readme.md

-# Readme
+# Code & Coffee

-Hands on practice from a Code & Coffee I host on [Tuesdays at Blacksheep Coffee @ 9am](http://www.blacksheepcoffeehburg.com/)
+Code and Coffee is a weekly tech focused meetup I host in Harrisonburg, VA on [Tuesdays @ Blacksheep Coffee from 9am - 11am](http://www.blacksheepcoffeehburg.com/) in an effort to grow the local community.

+This repo contains the notes for various lessons that arise in real time.